Tracking the Policy Response to COVID-19 in Kentucky

 - March 16: The governor announced a three month extension on driver’s license renewals to reduce household costs (renewals cost $20 and reinstatement costs are $40) and prevent a trip to the department of motor vehicles.

-- Make federal rebate checks recurring depending on the state of the economic recovery.
+- Make federal rebate checks recurring based on the state of the economic recovery.

 - Expand access to federal rebate checks to adults claimed as dependents and immigrants who file taxes using Individual Taxpayer Identification Numbers, and increase the number of children per family eligible for stimulus payments (which was two children set by the CARES Act) and increase the amount of the stimulus payment for children from $500 per dependent to $1,200..

 - Provide additional federal assistance to low-income individuals and families through bringing back the TANF emergency fund established during the Great Recession.